James Gammell: Second World War

 Shortly after the outbreak of the Second World War in September 1939, Gammell, along with his brigade, was deployed to France towards the end of the month, where it became part of the British Expeditionary Force.
 Unlike in the First World War, where there was almost immediate action, the first few months of the Second World War where for the Western Allies relatively quiet, and no major actions took place leading to this period of time becoming known as the "Phoney War".
 After his brigade spent the first few months of the war digging defensive positions in expectation of a repeat of the trench warfare of 1914–1918, in February 1940 Gammell returned to England where he was given a new role as chief of staff of the newly created IV Corps, then commanded by Lieutenant-General Claude Auchinleck, who noted that Gammell "worked like a slave" and that his "energy, determination and devotion to duty were remarkable", and then of Allied Forces Norway during the ill-fated Norwegian Campaign later that year.

 In late June 1940, returning again to England, Gammell was given command of the 15th Infantry Brigade.
-The brigade had recently fought in Norway were it had sustained nearly 800 casualties and was evacuated to Scotland in early May.
+The brigade had recently fought in Norway where it had sustained nearly 800 casualties and was evacuated to Scotland in early May.
 Gammell's brigade came under the 5th Infantry Division in early July.
 Along with the division, Gammell and his brigade commenced anti-invasion duties and concentrated on reforming and being brought up to strength again.

 Gammell was only to remain with the brigade for four weeks, as was prompted to major-general in July, and became GOC 3rd Infantry Division.
 His new command was stationed in Southern England and had recently fought in France.
 Gammell's division was assigned to the GHQ Home Forces reserve, and held in readiness in a counterattack role in the event of a German invasion.
 Gammell continued his command and counterattack role through to November 1941.
 In late November 1941, Gammell was promoted and took command of XII Corps with the acting rank of lieutenant-general.
 His corps was tasked with the defence of southern England, although the threat of invasion had receded.
 He also began training for offensive operations overseas, which included Exercise Tiger in May 1942.

 In September 1942, Gammell took over Eastern Command.
 For the rest of the year and throughout 1943, several large-scale exercises took place.
 This included Exercise Spartan, the largest military exercise ever held in the United Kingdom, in March, where Gammell's command played the role of the "German Sixth Army" against Lieutenant-General Andrew McNaughton's First Canadian Army, which in turn was played the role of the British Second Army.

 In early January 1944, Gammell was appointed Chief of Staff to the Supreme Allied Commander Mediterranean, General Sir Henry Maitland Wilson.
 This command oversaw all operations in the Mediterranean theatre, in particular on the Italian Front.